 I’m really into ancient towns all over the world and will never be bored when traveling to those destinations.
 This time, I chose Malacca (Melaka) – a renowned trading port in Malaysia in the past – located to the South of Kuala Lumpur.
 Well, undoubtedly, this town is really worth my visit… and yours as well.

-In this ultimate travel guide, I will sum up all information that you need to know before taking your trip, especially the lists of Best things to do in Melaka based on my experience,
+In this ultimate travel guide, I will sum up all information that you need to know before taking your trip to Melaka.

 Table of Contents

 1. About Melaka

 Melaka is a historical site listed as a UNESCO World Heritage Site since 2008 and is known as one of the best destinations in Asia recognized by Forbes and Lonely Planet.

 In the 14th century, as a protectorate of Ming China, Melaka developed rapidly and was once a bustling international trading center with trade routes between China, India, the Middle East, Africa, and Europe.

 Not until 1511, Melaka became a colony of Portugal after a conquer led by Alfonso de Albuquerque.

 In 1641, after several efforts, the Dutch eventually defeated the Portuguese and captured Melaka.
 Despite not developing Melaka as a trading center, they still erected Stadhuys as a landmark in the city.